Don’t Miss These 7 Recordkeeping Requirements for FMLA Compliance

-What records are most vital for FMLA compliance?
+What Records are Required for FMLA Compliance?

 1. Basic Payroll Records